dndworld/dndworld.github.io/Character Building/new-to-dnd.md

 > ```

 #### 3. Set Up Your Character for the Server
 > - There are additional setups that are necessary for your character to be living in DnD World.
-Please follow the steps in ⁠**HOW_TO_START_PLAYING**
+Please follow the steps in ⁠[How to Start Playing](/dwguide/start-playing/start-playing/)

 #### 4. Learn How to Earn RPXP and XP
 > RPXP is the experience point you get from roleplaying.
 After you participate in a DM event you can transfer RPXP and turn it into XP.
-> - More details and additional information in
+> - More details and additional information in [How to Earn XP](/dwguide/start-playing/earn-xp/)

 #### :icon-question:.
 Ask questions!
 > `⁠#beginner-help`